• Skip to primary navigation

 So you need marshmallows or marshmallow cream to make this Keto Fantasy Fudge recipe work.
 Sounds uber healthy, doesn't it?

-Well, hint: It isn't.
-But I love trying to make healthier versions of foods--so I decided to go for it.
+Well, hint: It isn’t.
+But I love trying to make healthier versions of foods–so I decided to go for it.

-The Making of This Keto Fudge aka How to Make Fantasy Fudge Healthier
+How to Make Fantasy Fudge Healthier

 I hadn't heard about Fantasy Fudge in a long time, but when a friend reminded me about it a bit ago, I figured I wanted to take a run at it to see if I could recreate this in a low-carb or at least somewhat-healthier version.